tpltnt/guide/src/tutorials/basics/displaying_text.md

 will help you to get a (very) basic understanding of how the GUI works and how to display information to the viewer.

 First we import all the `nannou` crate to leverage its functionality.
-Then pull in all the functions we need.
+Then we will pull in all the functions we need.
 ```rust,no_run
 # #![allow(unused_imports)]
 # extern crate nannou;  // tell rust that we want to use nannou